Time budget (AX2Go and virtual network) - AXM Plus

 • Virtual network: Dynamic time window

 Both means that an identification medium can only be used for a limited time before the time budget needs to be topped up again.
-When reloading, the system checks whether authorisation changes have been made or whether the identification medium has even been blocked.
+When topping up, the system checks whether authorisation changes have been made or whether the identification medium has even been blocked.

 AX2GO: Offline time budget (in days)